northXD/Hayday-bot/README.md

 👉 [Watch Showcase](https://streamable.com/2qauwj)

 ## 📱 Features
--Bot works in background, meaning you can use your pc even if bot is running.
+1. Bot works in background, meaning you can use your pc even if bot is running.
 It does not use mouse/keyboard.
--Easy and Understandable GUI, Easy to use / setup.
+2. Easy and Understandable GUI, Easy to use / setup.
--Discord webhook.
+3. Discord webhook.
 You can enter your discord webhook URL and bot will send screenshot of the barn everytime it enters the shop.

 ## 📖 About
 A fully automated farming bot application with a modern GUI, written in C++ for Hay Day.